The Leukaemia Foundation has a flexible brand system that’s efficient to use and allows us to deliver a consistent experience for our stakeholders.

 • Scene looks very staged

-Supplied Imagery
+Supplied imagery

 Sometimes images will be supplied by a third party, resulting in photography that doesn’t adhere to the proposed guidelines.